 Please review the following Ewell Hall Room Reservation Policies and Procedures before requesting a room.

-Requests for use of rooms in Ewell Hall must be submitted on the following form to the Scheduling Coordinator, Olivia Sorensen.
+Requests for use of rooms in Ewell Hall must be submitted on the following form to the Music Department Scheduling Coordinator.
 Reservation requests may be made by W&M faculty and staff members, W&M students, and community members.
 Those requesting a room will be advised within three work days of the status of their reservation request.
 The department will handle any necessary programming of IDs to ensure groups can access the building and their reserved room at their designated time.

 Reservations for the fall semester will be approved after the end of the fall add/drop period (early September).
 Reservations for the spring semester will be approved after fall break (mid-October).
 Reservations for summer will be approved after spring break (mid-March).
 Due to lack of staffing in the summer months, requests for more than one day during the summer break will only be approved when a faculty member is directly involved with the organization and will be able to help if needed.
 All summer reservations will be subject to approval by the Chair of the Music Department